hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 * It is allowed to alias JetWork modules inside `.jetxml` classes and the alias is available both within the code and within the XML tags:
 * JetXML classes extend another class, which is based in the root XML element.

-Here is an example JetXML class:
+Here is an example JetXML:

 **ExampleJetXML.jetxml**